 Understanding how cytokines are released in the body offers more clues about how they can affect both inflammation and depression.
-Dr. Theoharis Theoharides, a researcher at Tufts University, said it starts with mast cells, one of several sources of cytokines that can drive psoriasis.
-Stress, in the form of peptides such as corticotropin-releasing hormone (CRH) and the nefarious-sounding substance P, can trigger mast cells to release cytokines and start the inflammatory process, said Theoharides.
+Theoharis Theoharides, M.D., a researcher at Tufts University, says it starts with mast cells, one of several sources of cytokines that can drive psoriasis.
+Stress, in the form of peptides such as corticotropin-releasing hormone (CRH) and the nefarious-sounding substance P, can trigger mast cells to release cytokines and start the inflammatory process, says Theoharides.

-“It’s like a tree,” Ryan said.
+“It’s like a tree,” Ryan says.
 “From the central nervous system, it sends messages through twigs out to the peripheral nervous system.”